TobeUkairo/Early-diabetes-prediction/README.md

 ## Future Directions

-Aim to get a more records of patient data in order to make the model more robust.
+Aim to get more records of patient data in order to make the model more robust.

 ## Conclusion